Meet Our Providers

 Hospice Clinical Physician

 Born and raised in rural Texas, Johnson Wu received his Bachelor of Science in Psychology from UT Austin and his medical degree from A.T.
 Still University School of Osteopathic Medicine in Arizona.
-He completed his Residency in Family Medicine at University Medical Center Brackenridge – University of Texas at Austin and his Fellowship in Hospice & Palliative Medicine at Cleveland Clinic.
+He completed his Residency in Family Medicine at University Medical Center Brackenridge – UT Austin and his Fellowship in Hospice & Palliative Medicine at Cleveland Clinic.

-Before coming to Hospice Austin, Dr. Wu was a hospice physician providing inpatient and home care in Boston and was the clerkship director for Harvard Medical School’s Hospice and Palliative Medicine Fellowship at Massachusetts General Hospital, Beth Israel Deaconess Medical Center, and Boston Children’s Hospital.
+Before coming to Hospice Austin, Dr. Wu was a hospice physician providing inpatient and home care in Boston and was the hospice clerkship director for Harvard Medical School’s Hospice and Palliative Medicine Fellowship – servicing Massachusetts General Hospital, Beth Israel Deaconess Medical Center, and Boston Children’s Hospital.
 While working full time as a hospice physician, he attended evening classes at Harvard and earned a Masters in Bioethics.
-His hobbies include studying philosophy, hiking with his dog, cycling, traveling, and spending time with his brother in Houston and his sister and her twin boys in Austin.
+His hobbies include studying philosophy, hiking with his dogs, casual cycling, PC gaming, and spending quality time with his family.

 Beverly Anne Butler, ACNS-BC